Folio III Field Notes

 Policies

-A policy can be either deterministic or stochastic.
+A policy can be deterministic or stochastic.

 Trajectories

-A trajectory is a sequence of states and actions in the world, like the path the agent takes through the game.
-It's the series of actions the agent takes, starting from the beginning until the end.
-It's like the story of what you do in the game.
+A trajectory is a sequence of states and actions in the world — the path the agent takes through the game.
+It's the story of what you do.
+Trajectories are also called episodes or rollouts.

 Rewards

-Initial Setup
+Initial setup

-- Compatibility issues because some functions are deprecated
+• Compatibility issues because some functions are deprecated.

 After a few hours of debugging and package juggling, I finally got everything working together.